 - You must be an Alfred Premium member.

-- Alfred for Android version 1440 and up.
+- Alfred for Android version 1440 and later.

-- Alfred for iOS version 832 and up.
-(You devices must be iPhone 5 and up, RAM>1GB)
+- Alfred for iOS version 832 and later.

 What Makes Alfred’s Zoom Different